 There are even circumstances where charges can be dismissed altogether.
 When it comes to criminal defense, a good attorney will be able to make a point of it being your first offense which can be to your advantage.

 If this is not your first offense, then you can expect this to be a significant factor.
 The prosecutor will, of course, take this into account and will be unlikely to be as lenient.

 Every part of your case revolves around the facts.

 The more evidence there is well as witnesses statements, photographs, video footage, and even your own words can be used to form a case.

-The more facts there are to convict you decreases your chances of a prosecutor being lenient on you.
+The Law Offices of Todd A. Landgren lawyers suggest that the more facts there are to convict you decreases your chances of a prosecutor being lenient on you.
 Still, there are circumstances such as when an officer acted in an unlawful way that can actually enhance your defense.